How Bad Is It Really to Take Melatonin Every Night?

 What Is Melatonin, Anyway?

 A quick refresher: Melatonin is a naturally occurring hormone that plays an important role in sleep and other functions in your body, per the NCCIH.
-Your body ups production of this hormone when it's dark, and produces less during the daytime.
+Your body ups production of this hormone when it's dark and produces less during the daytime.
 Because of melatonin's role in regulating sleep-wake cycles, people often supplement with melatonin to get to sleep easier.

 What Happens When You Take Melatonin Every Night?

 Experts typically recommend taking melatonin for short stretches when you're having trouble sleeping.
 "It appears to be safe to take melatonin for four to eight weeks," Dr. Kumar says.
-But long-term use hasn't been well-studied, so it's hard to say for sure what might happen if you take it for extended periods.

 That said, here are some likely possibilities:

-You Could Become Dependent on It
+1. You Could Become Dependent on It

 "Any non-habit forming agent or ritual used routinely for sleep onset may have a psychological basis, as patients may feel dependent upon its usage," says Thomas Yadegar, MD, a pulmonary, critical care and sleep specialist at Providence Cedars-Sinai Tarzana Medical Center in Los Angeles.

-Your Chronic Sleep Problem May Go Undiagnosed
+2. Your Chronic Sleep Problem May Go Undiagnosed

 Melatonin is meant to be a temporary solution for short-term sleep issues.
 So if it hasn't helped after several weeks, you could actually have a chronic sleep problem that isn't being addressed — like sleep apnea.

-"Underlying sleep disorders, particularly when symptoms last longer than three months or impact activities of daily living, should be promptly evaluated by a medical professional," Dr. Yadegar says.
+"Underlying sleep disorders — particularly when symptoms last longer than three months or impact activities of daily living — should be promptly evaluated by a medical professional," Dr. Yadegar says.

-You Might Have Chronic Side Effects
+3. You Might Have Chronic Side Effects

-Melatonin, though generally considered safe, can cause headache, dizziness, nausea, drowsiness, anxiety, irritability or depression, according to the Mayo Clinic.
-If you get hit with these side effects after taking the supplement once or twice, there's a good chance you'll experience them regularly from taking melatonin every night.
+If you get hit with these side effects after taking the supplement once or twice, there's a good chance you'll experience them regularly if you take melatonin every night.

-It Can Mess With Your Medications
+4. It Can Mess With Your Medications

 Melatonin can interact with a number of prescription medications.
 For instance, it can increase the risk of bleeding for people who take anticoagulants or antiplatelet drugs, make anti-seizure medications less effective, or alter blood sugar in people taking diabetes medications, per the Mayo Clinic.
-Over time, that could have a negative impact on your health.
+Over time, that could have a negative effect on your health.

 You should talk with your doctor before using melatonin (for short- or long-term use) if you take:

-• Chrome P450 1A2 (CYP1A2) and cytochrome P450 2C19 (CPY2C19) substrates
+- Cytochrome P450 1A2 (CYP1A2) and cytochrome P450 2C19 (CPY2C19) substrates

 How to Take Melatonin Safely

 Talk with your doctor before starting any new medication or supplement, including melatonin.
 Together you can determine if the supplement is the right tool to address your sleep concerns, and if so, how you should be taking it.
-Here are a few things to keep in mind when you supplement with melatonin:

-• Time it properly.
 It's best to take melatonin about two hours before you plan to go to bed — using it earlier might leave you drowsy during the day.

-• Watch for improvement.
 You should notice a difference in your sleep within a week or two, according to Johns Hopkins Medicine.
 If it's not helping by then, you should stop taking it.
 Let your doctor know, too, so you can decide on what to try next to help you sleep.

 Alternatives to Melatonin